AI Sales Intelligence Platform for Banks: How to Choose One That Reaches Production

 Three forces are converging.

-RM economics are unsustainable.
+Relationship manager capacity is too expensive to waste.
 RMs spend ~60% of time on non-selling tasks (Salesforce, State of Sales).
 For a bank with 200 commercial RMs at $300K loaded cost, that is $36M of recoverable productivity annually before any revenue uplift.
 The CFO math has changed.

 The McKinsey 2026 banking AI research is the clearest reference data available.